bjf5201/ccdp-site/docs/backlog.md

 - Setup Netlify CMS connection
 - Setup basic main pages (About, Get Involved, Elections, Events, and News))
+- Create config that shows "Dev" or something similar in page title when in local development

 ## Next Sprint